UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     Also use a sharpie or some other tool to indicate the camera flat cable to be able to distinguish the cables later.

-3. A lot of times the flat cable connections being not adequate or faulty is the reason screen or camera don't work.
+3. **IMPORTANT NOTE:** A lot of times the **flat cable connections** being not adequate or faulty is **the reason screen or camera don't work**.
 You can test this connections (by following steps in the [Connecting The Tower To Shell](#connecting-the-tower-to-shell) Section below) by connecting to RPi and powering it up to see if the screen and camera are working - to avoid having to reassemble everything up again later.

-4. Now use the **4xM3x15mm Cap Socket screws** from step 1. to mount the screen into the back plate.
+4. Now use the **4xM3x8mm Cap Socket screws** from step 1. to mount the screen into the back plate.
 You can use a zip tie to mount the USB cable into the housing using the square holes.

     ![Screen Back Screw](screen_back.png)

-5. Use **6xM5x15mm Cap Socket screws** from TOWER zip bag to put the two angle parts of the tower together.
+5. Use **6xM6x12mm Button Socket screws** from zip bag to put the two angle parts of the tower together.

     The holes in two parts might not always fully align if the parts are just out of the box.
 If that is the case first screw the front two screws tightly and then use a bit of force to also screw the others.
 The parts should fit together with a bit of effort.

     ![Angle Parts](angle_parts.jpg)

-6. Use **4xM3x15mm Cap Socket screws** from SCREEN zip bag to mount the screen assembly onto the angle assembly.
+6. Use **4xM3x8mm Cap Socket screws** from zip bag to mount the screen assembly onto the angle assembly.
 At this point you can also unglue the protective sticker from the touchscreen if you wish.

     ![Screen To Angle](screen_to_angle.jpg)

-7. As the last part of the tower assembly, mount the front panel using **4xM3x15mm Cap Socket screws** from SCREEN zip bag.
+7. As the last part of the tower assembly, mount the front panel using **4xM3x8mm Cap Socket screws** from zip bag.

     ![Screen Front Screw](screen_front.jpg)

-8. The cables can also be inserted into cable guides.
+8. The cables should also be inserted into cable guides.

     ![Cable Guides](cable_guides.png)

 ***

 ### Connecting The Tower To Shell

+**TODO all pictures with M6 screws are with CAP socket, they should be replaced with pictures with M6 BUTTON socket.**

 1. If you haven't already, burn the latest Conveyorbot image onto a MicroSD card.
 You do that by first downloading the latest Conveyorbot image here(TODO add link).
 Then take the MicroSD card out of Raspberry Pi and insert it into your computer.
 Flash the downloaded image onto the microSD card using either GNOME Disks tool, [Etcher](https://www.balena.io/etcher/) or [Win32DiskImager](https://win32diskimager.download/).